rapid7/metasploit-framework/Metasploit-Bug-Reporting.md

 That should cover the cases where you shouldn't open a bug at all, so let's move on to our main issue tracking system, Redmine.

-# Intro to Redmine
+# Introducing Redmine

 The final destination for bug reports in Metasploit is our Redmine [issue tracker](https://dev.metasploit.com/redmine/projects/framework/issues?set_filter=1).
+This is where all issues that we want to track are born, grow old, and eventually die.

 In order to file bug reports, you must first [create an account](https://dev.metasploit.com/redmine/account/register).
-Sadly, we can't take anonymous bug reports at this time due to spam, but we are actively exploring ways to make the registration as painless as possible.
+It's easy and fun.
+Sadly, we can't take truly anonymous bug reports at this time due to spambots, but we are actively exploring ways to make this registration as painless and easy for humans as we can.

 In conversation about Metasploit and someone asks, "is there a bug?" or refers to "the bug tracker" or "Redmine," we're nearly always talking about this system.

 ## They're all Bugs

 Speaking of conversation, it's important to note that we will tend to refer to all issues as "bugs," regardless if it's actually a defect, a feature request, a or a support request.
-It's just fewer syllables and characters.
+It's just fewer syllables and characters, and is not meant to disparage the content of the issue.

 ## GitHub Issues

 We have an [Issue Tracker](https://github.com/rapid7/metasploit-framework/issues) enabled on the GitHub repo, but, as mentioned above, bugs should hit Redmine if they're going to be tracked.
 We had a fantasy of closing down Redmine for a while there and switching over to GitHub Issues completely, but Redmine is still just too useful to abandon.

 So, in the interim, nobody is going to stop you from filing GitHub issues.
 Many GitHub projects have an "Issues" button, and we'd rather not surprise people and make them dig through the wiki to figure out how to report bugs.
+If you're reading this, you're now enlightened, so should avoid that Issues tab.

 ## E-mail